 A trauma center is a hospital equipped to provide comprehensive emergency medical services 24 hours a day, 365 days per year to patients suffering traumatic injuries.
-For the NEDS, trauma centers treating adults and children were identified through the Trauma Information Exchange Program database (TIEP), a national inventory of trauma centers in the U.S. Information is collected by the American Trauma Society and the Johns Hopkins Center for Injury Research and Policy and funded by the Centers for Disease Control and Prevention^{3,4}.
-A separate process, described below, was used to identify trauma centers within children's hospitals.
+For the NEDS, trauma centers were identified through the Trauma Information Exchange Program database (TIEP), a national inventory of trauma centers in the U.S. Information is collected by the American Trauma Society and the Johns Hopkins Center for Injury Research and Policy and funded by the Centers for Disease Control and Prevention.